5 Oscar-nominated films worth checking out in Chicago this week

 Free Solo

-Follow Alex Honnold as he attempts to become the first person to ever free solo climb Yosemite's 3,000 foot high El Capitan wall.
+This film chronicles Alex Honnold's attempts to become the first person to ever free solo climb El Capitan, Yosemite's 3,000 foot high wall.
 With no ropes or safety gear, this would arguably be the greatest feat in rock climbing history.

-Boasting a critical approval rating of 98 percent and an audience score of 95 percent on Rotten Tomatoes, "Free Solo" has gotten stellar reviews since its release on September 28 -- and now an Oscar nomination for Best Documentary.

-Get a piece of the action at AMC River East 21 (322 E. Illinois St.) through Sunday, Jan.
-27. Click here for showtimes and tickets.
+You can catch it at ArcLight Chicago (1500 N. Clybourn Ave.) through Tuesday, Feb.
+5 and AMC River East 21 (322 E. Illinois St.) on Thursday, Jan.
+31. Click here for showtimes and tickets.

 Can You Ever Forgive Me?

-When bestselling celebrity biographer Lee Israel is no longer able to get published because she has fallen out of step with current tastes, she turns her art form to deception, abetted by her loyal friend Jack.
+Bestselling celebrity biographer Lee Israel is no longer able to get published because she has fallen out of step with current tastes.
+When she discovers a letter written by singer and actress Fannie Brice letter and peddles it at a local antiques shop, she dreams up a forgery scheme, abetted by her loyal friend Jack.

-Boasting a 98 percent critical approval rating and an audience score of 95 percent on Rotten Tomatoes, "Can You Ever Forgive Me?" has gotten stellar reviews since its release on October 19.

-In the mood for popcorn?
-It's playing at ArcLight Chicago (1500 N. Clybourn Ave.) through Wednesday, Jan.
-30. Click here for showtimes and tickets.
+Get a piece of the action at ArcLight Chicago (1500 N. Clybourn Ave.) through Thursday, Feb.
+7 and AMC River East 21 (322 E. Illinois St.) through Wednesday, Feb.
+6. Click here for showtimes and tickets.

 Spider-Man: Into the Spider-Verse

-Don't miss this Oscar-nominated animated film centered on Brooklyn teenager Miles Morales.
-He's juggling his life as a high school student and as a new Spider-Man.
-But his life is about to get even more complicated when Kingpin uses a super collider to access a parallel dimension.
-Other Spideys from across the Spider-Verse are transported to Miles' world.
+Miles Morales is juggling life as an ordinary high school student and as a new Spider-Man.
+His life gets even more complicated when Kingpin uses a super collider to access a parallel dimension.
+Soon, other Spideys from across the "Spider-Verse" begin appearing in Miles' world.

-With an Oscar nomination for Best Animated Feature, a 97 percent critical approval rating and an audience score of 94 percent on Rotten Tomatoes, "Spider-Man: Into the Spider-Verse" has been a must-watch since its release on December 14.

-The site's critical consensus declares, "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."
+With a 97 percent critical approval rating and an audience score of 94 percent on Rotten Tomatoes, "Spider-Man: Into the Spider-Verse" has been a must-watch since its release on Dec.
+14. The site's critical consensus has it that "'Spider-Man: Into the Spider-Verse' matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action."

-You can catch it at AMC Dine-in Block 37 (100 N. State St.) through Wednesday, Jan.
-30. Click here for showtimes and tickets.
+Get a piece of the action at AMC Dine-in Block 37 (100 N. State St.) and ShowPlace ICON at Roosevelt Collection with ICON X (1011 S. Delano Court East) through Wednesday, Feb.
+6; Harper Theater (5238 S. Harper Ave.) through Thursday, Feb.
+7 and ArcLight Chicago (1500 N. Clybourn Ave.) through Tuesday, Feb.
+5. Click here for showtimes and tickets.

 BlacKkKlansman